Sweden during World War I: Aftermath of the Battle of Jutland

-The war-time iron-ore trade
+War-time iron-ore trade

 Prior to the outbreak of war, the export of iron-ore had been a major business for Sweden.
 The iron-ore trade was run by an association in which the Swedish government was a member, and production of iron-ore for export was fixed at 22,500,000 tons for the period 1907–1938.

 Iron mining in Sweden was not affected by the advent of war, production was maintained at 6–7 million tons throughout the war period.
 However, the destination of Sweden's exports of iron ore did change.
 The iron-ore fields of Gällivare, which in pre-war years produced on averaged 1,200,000 tons of iron-ore, most of which was shipped for export from the port of Luleå on the Baltic, could no longer export to the Allied countries and instead all of their produce went to Germany.
 In 1915 alone, Germany's demand for high-grade Swedish iron ore summed some 4 million tons.

 By contrast, the iron-ore fields of Kiruna, whose produced was exported through the Norwegian port of Narvik via the North Sea and the Atlantic, became overwhelmingly dominated by exports to the allies, with only 5% of exports going to Germany whereas German exports had previously constituted 70%.
 The Swedish ships that did continue carrying iron-ore from Narvik to Germany avoided the British blockade by hugging the Norwegian coast and remaining in Norwegian waters as much as possible.
 British imports of Swedish iron ore totalled 5–600,000 tons annually during the war, in comparison the entire British national stock of iron ore in June 1916 had been 253,000 tons, highlighting British reliance on Swedish iron-ore exports.